- Visiting Us

 - Our Range

-The Daffodils are in full flower for Easter this year don’t forget to deadhead them when they have finished flowering, this will ensure that the plant does not weaken itself by producing unnecessary seed.
-Snap the dead flower heads off just behind the swollen part, this will ensure you of a good display next year.
-The foliage must be left intact until it has died down and a top dressing with Fish, Blood and Bone will help towards a good display next year.
+As your Daffodils finish flowering, don’t forget to deadhead them.
+This will ensure that the plant does not weaken itself by producing unnecessary seed.
+Snap the dead flower heads off just behind the swollen part – this will ensure you of a good display next year.
+The foliage must be left intact until it has died down and a top dressing with fish, blood and bone will help towards a good display next year.

-Later in the month when the soil warms up Dahlia tubers can be planted out.
-They should be planted at least 15cm deep, make sure that a generous application of well rotted organic mater has been well dug in and a handful of Fish, blood, and bone, will give a good start to the season.
+Later in the month when the soil warms up, Dahlia tubers can be planted out.
+They should be planted at least 15cm deep, make sure that a generous application of well-rotted organic matter has been well dug in and a handful of Fish, Blood & Bone, will give a good start to the season.
 Sturdy stakes inserted into the ground at this stage will avoid you damaging the tuber later.